rimamehr/MechaCar_Statistical_Analysis/README.md

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

   Our R-squared value is what predicts the effectiveness of our model.
 R-squared is always between 0 and 100%.
-With a R-squared value of 0.7149 our analysis above can predict the mpg of MechaCar protypes effectively about 71.49%.
+With a R-squared value of 0.7149 in our analysis below can predict the mpg of MechaCar protypes effectively about 71.49%.
 This means, there are other variables and factors that contribute to the variation in mpg that have not been included in our model.
 These variables may or may not be within our dataset and may still need to be collected or observed.

   <p align="left">
   <img src="/Images/Deliverable_1_output.png" width="500">